9 Best Employee 360 Feedback Software + Detailed Guide

 First, they create a well-rounded picture.
 By collecting feedback from peers, managers, direct reports, and sometimes even clients, these tools ensure no stone is left unturned.
 This holistic approach not only highlights strengths but also identifies blind spots that traditional methods often miss.

 But it’s not just about gathering data.
-The best tools go further, providing analytics that helps HR teams and managers uncover trends and patterns.
+The best tools go further, providing analytics that help HR teams and managers uncover trends and patterns.

 Besides, these tools foster a culture of openness and continuous improvement.
 Employees feel heard, and feedback becomes less about criticism and more about growth.